DWGC-TV

 DWGC-TV (channel 8) is a television station in Daet, Camarines Norte, Philippines, airing programming from the GMA network.
 Owned and operated by the network's namesake corporate parent, the station maintains transmitter facilities at Purok 2, Barangay Mangcruz, Daet, Camarines Norte.

-Although identifying as a separate station in its own right, DWGC-TV is considered a straight simulcast of DWAI-TV (channel 7) in Naga City.
+Although identifying as a separate station in its own right, DWGC-TV is considered a straight simulcast of DWAI-TV (channel 7) in Naga City; from there, it carries Balitang Bicolandia until August 30, 2024 when it aired its final episode.
+It became a repeater of DZBB-TV after this.